AndriiVivcharenko/similarity_search/readme.md

 ### Tests

-In order to run the tests you need to install [`pytest`](https://docs.pytest.org/en/stable/)
+To run the tests, install [`pytest`](https://docs.pytest.org/en/stable/)
 ```
 pip install pytest
 ```

-and run the tests with the following command
+Then, run the tests with the following command:
 ```
 pytest tests/test_main.py
 ```